jonhoaglin/apichallenge/readme.txt

 === USAGE ===

-To run, use command: node app.js
+To run, first install dependencies with: npm install then use command: node app.js

 There are 2 main methods
   1. /followers/:id